 Your parents have decided that it is time to move and want to buy a house.
-Maybe they want to live closer to their grandkids, their current house no longer meets their needs, or they want to retire in a peaceful neighbourhood.
+Maybe they want to live closer to their grandkids, their current house no longer meets their needs.
+Or perhaps they want to retire in a peaceful neighbourhood.
 Unfortunately, the ever-increasing prices of real estate may thwart their plans as they discover they cannot afford a new home on their fixed income.

 If you have always wanted to show gratitude to your parents and you have finally reached a stage in your life when you are financially stable, helping them to buy a house might be a perfect opportunity to do it.
-And you can do much more than simply researching gorgeous locations, advising and accompanying them to the showings.
+Happily, you can do much more than simply researching gorgeous locations.
+You can advise and accompany them to the showings for example.
 In this case, you could offer down payment assistance, co-sign on their mortgage, become their landlord, or simply buy the house for them.

-However, real estate is a major investment, and your decision will have an impact on your bank balance, so you have to weigh your options carefully.
+However, real estate is a major investment, and your decision will have an impact on your bank balance, so you have to weigh your options carefully, especially if you’re considering assisted living for a loved one.
 Here is what you need to know:

 Co-signing on a Mortgage